georged/enabler/content/post/introduction.md

 * 5K subscribers
 * Average view time is just over 4 min.
 For the videos that are under 10 min long, that's **a lot**.
 * 2M minutes watched.
 To put it in perspective, it's equivalent to over 33K hours.
-Minimum US wage is $7.25 so it'd be fair to assume that the viewers are paid at least $30/hour.
+Minimum US wage is $7.25 so it'd be fair to assume that our viewers are paid on average $30 or more an hour.
 Which translates to $1M.

-> Our viewers spent over $1,000,000 watching Derik Bormann videos.
+> Our viewers spent over $1,000,000 watching Derik Bormann's videos.

-Which makes this screenshot particularly upsetting.
+Which makes the next screenshot particularly upsetting.

 ![1567071973596](/img/youtubestats.png)